penalemesc/penalemesc.github.io/README.md

 https://owlcarousel2.github.io/OwlCarousel2/demos/basic.html

 Once done designing the navbar in the index page, copy it and replace it on all the pages as otherwise it will not look good

+Page headers are defined in css, under .page-header